zetec30/Contextual-Research/Bibliography.md

 >34.I-biomed.com.
 2021.
 FlexCell. [online] Available at: <https://www.i-biomed.com/flexcell.html> [Accessed 1 November 2021].

 >35.Eartheasy Guides & Articles.
 2021.
 The Best Eco-Friendly Alternatives for the Plastic in Your Life. [online] Available at: <https://learn.eartheasy.com/guides/the-best-eco-friendly-alternatives-for-the-plastic-in-your-life/> [Accessed 1 November 2021].

+>36.Inc., A., 2021.
+Prosthetic Leg: To Cover or Not to Cover?. [online] Amputee Store.
+Available at: <https://amputeestore.com/blogs/amputee-life/prosthetic-leg-to-cover-or-not-to-cover> [Accessed 3 November 2021].